 We’ve seen a lot of new trends hit the home improvement scene this year and brick staining is absolutely a hot project for 2018.
 If you’re considering painting or staining your brick then there are definitely some things you should know first.
-We get a lot of questions about brick staining and painting so we’ve compiled some answers below to our most frequently asked brick staining questions.
+We get a lot of questions about brick staining and painting so we’ve compiled some answers below to our most frequently asked questions.

 Brick Staining is Forever

 This one truly may shock you but if you paint or stain your brick be prepared to do that as regular maintenance for your home.
 A lot of people believe that you can sand blast paint or stain off of brick but this is not entirely accurate.
 You can sand blast and remove a lot of the product but you will never be able to get your brick back to its pre-stain look.
 That means it may look blotchy and uneven – not the desired effect.
-We have this conversation with all of our brick stain or paint clients but it’s important that you ask your contractor about their options before committing to a stain or paint.
+We have this conversation with all of our brick stain or paint clients but it’s important that you ask your painting contractor about their options before committing to a stain or paint.

 The Difference Between Staining and Painting Brick

 Staining brick versus painting brick will absolutely result in different looks.
-A brick stain is somewhat transparent and you’ll see the original color of the brick through the stain.
+A stain is somewhat transparent and you’ll see the original color of the brick through the stain.
 That means the final color will be a blend of the brick color and the stain color.
 Brick painting, with a product like Loxon XP, is much more opaque and will lead to a more even, full coloring.
 Essentially, you need to think about what your desired final product looks like.
 Do you want to have more of a “wash” of color over the brick or do you want to completely get rid of the original color?
-Once you know what you want as a final product your paint professional should be able to guide you in the right direction.
+Once you know what you want as a final product your professional paint contractor should be able to guide you in the right direction.

 How Do You Test Brick Stain (or Paint)?